harry7557558/spirulae/home/index.md

 Ongoing and proposed research topics (ordered approximately by progress):

- - Denoising of path-traced images via deep learning
+ - Denoising path-traced images using deep learning
  - Mesh generation and simplification
  - FEA and general physical simulation
  - Visualization of 3D vector and tensor fields